 After arrival, students will be required to download a symptom monitoring app to their mobile phone and log the results daily.
 Bayfront Health will provide on-campus coronavirus testing in the health clinic.
 Symptomatic or recently exposed students, faculty and staff should self-isolate and call ahead to 727.864.8326 to schedule an appointment.

 Students, faculty and staff will take part in weekly surveillance testing on-campus.
 Participants will be notified on Thursday or Friday to report for testing on Monday.
 Compliance is mandatory.
 Pool results will be shared on our Plans & Reports page.

 For remote learners

 Courses will be taught synchronously according to Eastern Standard Time.
 Students should consider that when making any schedule adjustments for remote delivery.

 Due to the nature of the courses, faculty are unable to offer some instruction via remote delivery.
-Classes unavailable to remote learners will be posted before Spring Semester 2021 scheduling opens.
+Classes unavailable to remote learners are indicated in the registration module in which students choose classes.